What: an annual celestial light show of "shooting stars" or meteors.

 Although random sightings of shooting stars from the Perseids can occur as early late July, peak viewing is usually around mid-August.

-Compared to other years when the sky is completely dark, this year's bright moonlight will partially interfere with viewing the Perseids as they streak across the night sky.
-But, take heart -- moonlight can only block some of the spectacular night show you will be able to see.
+Compared to other years when the sky is completely dark, this year's moonlight will partially interfere with viewing the Perseids as they streak across the night sky.
+But, take heart -- a mere quarter moon can only block some of the spectacular night show you will be able to see.

 Because of the way the earth hits this debris cloud, the Perseid meteor shower is much more visible in the Northern hemisphere.